 Flicker-free text scrolling with Double buffering in Windows

-- create a buffer
+- Create a memory buffer

 1